Constitution & Bylaws

 SECTION 2.
 Officers.
 The Club's officers, consisting of the President, Vice-President, Recording Secretary, Corresponding Secretary, Membership Secretary, and Treasurer, shall serve in their respective capacities both with regard to the Club and its meetings and the Board and its meeting.

-(a) The President shall preside at all meetings of the Club and of the Board, and shall have the duties and powers normally appurtenant to the office of President, including those specified in the bylaws.
+(a) The President shall preside at all meetings of the club and of the Board, and shall have the duties and powers normally appurtenant to the office of President in addition to those particularly specified in these bylaws.

 (c) The Recording Secretary shall record the proceedings of the meetings of the American Shih Tzu Club Inc. and the Board of Directors, and be custodian of all records except those assigned to others.